-When it comes to holdings and sector allocation, about a quarter of the companies are in the financial sector.
-That’s followed by utilities and consumer staples with 19% and 16%, respectively.
+When it comes to holdings and sector allocation, about a quarter of the companies are in the utilities sector.
+That’s followed by financials and consumer staples with 21% and 19%, respectively.
 A total of 51 holdings isn’t the highest on this list, but it still provides decent diversification.

 WisdomTree U.S. High Dividend Fund (NYSE: DHS)